jerzyadamowski/aws4-express/README.md

 ## Supported headers:

-- `authorization` - must have in proper format: **Authorization: AWS4-HMAC-SHA256 Credential=< ACCESS_KEY>/< DATE>/< REGION>/< SERVICE>/< TYPE_REQUEST>,
+- `authorization` - [required] must have in proper format: **Authorization: AWS4-HMAC-SHA256 Credential=`ACCESS_KEY`/`DATE`/`REGION`/`SERVICE`/`TYPE_REQUEST`,
 SignedHeaders=< SIGNED_HEADERS>,
-Signature=< SIGNATURE>** :
+Signature=`SIGNATURE`** :
-  * **ACCESS_KEY** - any text without whitespaces and slashes (/) - Only have to do is handle distribution of access_key, secret_key and these keys have to be accessible on the server side.
+  * `ACCESS_KEY` - any text without whitespaces and slashes (/) - Only have to do is handle distribution of access_key, secret_key and these keys have to be accessible on the server side.
-  * **DATE** - is part of X-AMZ-DATE: in format YYYYMMDD.
+  * `DATE` - is part of X-AMZ-DATE: in format YYYYMMDD.
-  * **REGION** - any thing you need in this place or use something from [amz regions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
+  * `REGION` - any thing you need in this place or use something from [amz regions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).
-  * **SERVICE** - any thing you need in this place or 'execute-api' for sake of simplicity.
+  * `SERVICE` - any thing you need in this place or 'execute-api' for sake of simplicity.
-  * **TYPE_REQUEST** - you can use your variations instead  of standard 'aws4_request'.
+  * `TYPE_REQUEST` - you can use your variations instead  of standard 'aws4_request'.
-  * **SIGNED_HEADERS** - all signed headers - more headers mean harder to temper request.
+  * `SIGNED_HEADERS` - all signed headers - more headers mean harder to temper request.
 Required headers at this moment: *host:x-amz-date*
-  * **SIGNATURE** - calculated signature based on [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html)
+  * `SIGNATURE` - calculated signature based on [Authenticating Requests (AWS Signature Version 4)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html)
-- `x-amz-date` - must have in request to valid request signature
+- `x-amz-date` - [required] must have in request to valid request signature
-- `x-amz-content-sha256` - [optional] you can attach this kind of header and remove all `bodyRaw` readers.
+- `x-amz-content-sha256` - [optional] you can attach precalculated hash.
+When X-Amz-Content-Sha256 is sent we skip calculating hash from body.
+This way is less secure and recommended use at least with `X-Amz-Expires`.
+  * There can provide your validation whenever you want handle this header `onBeforeParse` or `onAfterParse`.
-  * You can also send **UNSIGNED-PAYLOAD** instead of sha-256 signature - this cloud speed up your bigger request, but signature will be same as long as headers remain same.
+  * You can also send `UNSIGNED-PAYLOAD` instead of sha-256 signature - this cloud speed up your bigger request, but signature will be same as long as headers remain same.
   * You can put your signature (most client don't include these headers) - should be calculated in this way:
     ```
     crypto.createHash('sha256').update(data, 'utf8').digest('hex')
     ```
-  * When you set this header in your request, `body parser` won't read `raw body` because this is redundant information.
-Literally, this means skip body calculation hash because I got body hash for you in this header.
 - `x-amz-expires` - [optional] - format: `YYYY-mm-ddTHH:MM:SS`.
 If you want valid your request for a period of time and don't want to reuse signature when time is up.

 Pull Requests are welcome.